dbcook/openrocket-database/README.md

 * Mass overrides have been eliminated to the maximum extent possible.
 This has primarily been done by using good density values for the materials, and adjusting non-significant dimensions such as wall thickness of hollow parts.
+The only case where mass overrides become necessary is for oddly shaped, solid wood nose cones where OpenRocket cannot model the shape properly and the standard material density produces a notably incorrect mass when applied to the approximate shape chosen.

+* CG overrides are never used.

 * Units of measure for dimensions have been set to the units used in the manufacturer's specifications.
 For example, dimensional specs of Estes body tubes have all been